anshua/WhatAsap/README.md

      ii)   Also change
              #unix_socket_directories = '/var/run/postgresql'
          to

               unix_socket_directories = '/xxx/postgresql'
-        where xxx is the full path of your home directory (e.g. /users/ug16/akash/postgresql if your login is akash) iii) Now start an instance of postgresql by using either of these methods:
+        where xxx is the full path of your home directory (e.g. /home/anshua/postgresql if your login is anshua)

+     iii) Now start an instance of postgresql by using either of these methods:
          a) Either run:
                 /usr/lib/postgresql/10/bin/pg_ctl -D ~/postgresql/dbis -l logfile start